-Mr Lindsay Dudfield and Mr Xu Zhe retired by rotation in 2022 and stood for re-election at the 2022 AGM.
-Mr Yusheng Cai, who was appointed a director on 25 January 2022, stood for election.
-Details of their respective skills and experience were outlined in the Notice of Annual General Meeting 2022.
-The re-election of Mr Lindsay Dudfield and Mr Xu Zhe and election of Mr Yusheng Cai were unanimously supported by all other directors.
+Mr Jun Zhou and Ms Jan Macpherson retired by rotation in 2025 and stood for re-election at the 2025 AGM.
+Details of their respective skills and experience were outlined in the Notice of Annual General Meeting 2025.
+The re-election of Mr Jun Zhou and Ms Jan Macpherson were unanimously supported by all other directors.